 - Developer (full stack) is 50 hours

-- In total, this is 90 hours of work
+- In total, that’s 90 hours of work

 TOTAL = 90 working hours

-- Project management part is, for a simpler project, about 15% of total working hours.
+- The project management part is, for a simpler project, about 15% of total working hours

 FINAL ESTIMATION (for client) = 115 working hours